ParzY1/MOONSHINERS/README.md

   Aesthetic of concrete blocks, Trabants, and smuggled Western goods.

-🎮 Features (Planned)
+🎮 Features (Planned):

     🔧 Modular distillation system (build your own stills).

     🕵️‍♂️ AI police patrols and suspicion meter.

     🧑‍🤝‍🧑 Co-op mode (produce with a friend!).

     🗺️ Explore a small open-world town.

     💰 Buy parts, bribe officials, and manage your operation.

 👨‍🔬 Built With

     Unity (URP).

     C#.

     Blender (for models).

     GitHub (for version control).

 🚧 Status
 In development — currently prototyping core mechanics, player controller, and brewing system.